Liceo classico: The Gentile reform

-The Bottai reform and the born current "liceo classico"
+The Bottai reform and the birth of the current liceo classico

-Before 1940, post-elementary education was divided into several school types, each of which was propedutic to a certain address (lyceum or technical school).
+Before 1940, post-elementary education was divided into several school types, each of which was preparatory for either lyceum or technical school).

 In that year the Bottai reform established the three-year middle school, which absorbed the first three years of gymnasium: since then, the liceo classico became structured as a five-year school, but it maintained the numbering of the previous classes (so the first two years became the fourth and fifth classes of ginnasio, the last three became the first, second and third classes of liceo: the numbering is typical of liceo classico schools, since other Italian secondary schools have a normal numbering).

-Apart from a few timetable adjustments, such as the separation of history and geography into two separate subjects being taught in the fourth and fifth years of gymnasium, the new course remained substantially identical to the previous one.
+Apart from a few timetable adjustments, such as the separation of history and geography into two separate subjects being taught in the fourth and fifth years of gymnasium, the new curriculum remained substantially identical to the previous one.

-On this occasion the official name was changed to "liceo classico"; the denomination of the years of course, however, remained the traditional one, still in force: after the third year of middle school there are the fourth and fifth years of gymnasium and then the first, the second and the third years of liceo classico.
+On this occasion, the official name was changed to "liceo classico"; the denomination of the years of study, however, remained as in the traditional one, still in force: after the third year of middle school, there are the fourth and fifth years of gymnasium and then the first, the second, and the third years of liceo classico.
 The Gentile reform allowed liceo classico students to access university degree courses of any kind.

 Because of the war, the timetable was repeatedly remodeled until it became quite standard in 1952.